loft-sh/vcluster-docs/docs/_partials/readme.md

-put partials in this directory
+put generated partials in this directory